Homeschool Planet Planner- It’s Exactly What You’ve Been Searching For!

 - Resources mode will list any resources you have entered which the student needs in order to complete his assignments.
 This can be website links, books, DVDs, and more.
 This is helpful so items can be quickly gathered for the day or week.

 - Lessons mode is used if you have entered all the assignments for an entire subject.
 If you have just entered a single lesson for a specific day from the calendar or planner mode, it will not show up here.
-This is also where you will find purchased lesson plans from the Homeschool Buyers Co-op.
+Also, this is where you will find the lesson plans you can purchase from their Lesson Plan Marketplace.
+(More on this below.)

 If you want to see all activity for the entire family or just certain individuals, it’s a simple click from a drop-down menu in the right corner of the screen to adjust.
 After changing to a specific mode, you can change the layout to daily, weekly, or monthly.
 And going even a little further, you can condense the daily and weekly view to get rid of all the spacing and empty time slots and just see a list of what’s on the agenda.
 I really liked this to get a quicker view of everything rather than having to scroll down through the day or week.
 There is also the ability to enlarge the page if needed.
 There are so many options, you really can set this up exactly how you would like it.